garu/data-dump/README.md

 Data::Dump
 ==========

-This module provide a few functions that traverse their argument and produces a string as its result.
-The string contains Perl code that, when C<eval>ed, produces a deep copy of the original arguments.
+This module provides a few functions that traverse their argument list and return a string containing Perl code that, when C<eval>ed, produces a deep copy of the original arguments.

 The main feature of the module is that it strives to produce output that is easy to read.
 Example: